akkartik/mu/subx/Readme.md

   $ ./subx  # print out a help message
   ```

+It requires a Unix-like environment with a C++ compiler (Linux or BSD or Mac
+OS).
+Running `subx` will transparently compile it as necessary.

 [![Build Status](https://api.travis-ci.org/akkartik/mu.svg)](https://travis-ci.org/akkartik/mu)

 You can generate native ELF binaries with it that run on a bare Linux